strosu/learning-notes/books/Seven Databases in Seven Weekds.md

 - supports a publish-subscribe pattern, as well as blocking queues
 - caches writes in memory before pushing to disk; very performant, but can lead to data loss
 - great as a message broker and for holding noncritical information (if it's lost, it can be reconstructued or discarded safely).
 E.g. session data, worst case scenario some users need to log in again

+### Columnar

+- values in the same column are stored together, helping with data locallity for certain queries
+- adding columns is inexpensive and is done on a row by row basis
+- each row can have a different set of columns and null values are not stored, so sparse databases don't take up so much space

+### Document

+- stores documents: objects with a unque ID, and more fields, which can also be documents
+- supports nested structures

+### Graph

+- suited for representing relations between highly connected data points
+- database consists of nodes and the edges between them
+- easy to traverse through nodes by following the relations

+# Postgres

+- easy to store data and figure out what to do with it later